StevenClontz/clontz.org/pages/potluck6.md

       where Teams is the number of opposing teams, Solves is the number of opposing teams who solved the puzzle, and Bonus is 2 if your team solved the organizer's substitute puzzle and 1 otherwise.
+      (So, teams should aim for a puzzle which 2/3 of opponents will solve.)

 * Solver Teams are eligible for the **Solvers' Trophy** based upon their Potluck Points.